rafay99-epic/Astro-Portfolio-Blog/src/content/projects/chessmaster.md

 ProjectTech:
   ["Flutter", "Firebase", "Dart", "Postman", "Test Magic", "Git", "GitHub"]
 ProjectCategory: ["Mobile Apps"]
-ProjectRanking: "10"
+ProjectRanking: "9"
 ---

 Are you ready to elevate your chess game?
 ChessMaster is a Flutter-based app that transforms your device into a competitive chess arena!
 Designed for both rookies and grandmasters, ChessMaster lets you challenge friends or outwit AI opponents with seamless gameplay and a beautiful UI.

 ## Why ChessMasters?

-ChessMasters goes beyond the basics to provide a chess game that’s visually engaging and deeply strategic.
+ChessMasters goes beyond the basics to provide a chess game that's visually engaging and deeply strategic.
 Offering both single and multiplayer options, it allows players to compete with friends or test their skills against various AI levels.

 ### Key Features: